ashvinoli/Anime-no-tomodachi/README.md

 ## Adding new anime to the list
-* To update entire anime list, delete the all_animes.txt, then
+* To update entire anime list,
 ```
 python tree.py
 ```